Master of Dental Surgery in Periodontics

 BIS 601: Biostatistics

 This course will equip the students with advanced knowledge in the application of descriptive and inferential statistics in medical research.
 The focus will be on numerical computation and interpretation of outcome from a given data set.
-This course will help students to develop advanced skills in analysing and interpreting data from Health and Allied Health settings through classroom demonstrations and ‘hands on’ experience with MS Excel for data management and Statistical Package for Social Sciences (SPSS) for data analysis.
-This course will give focus to communicating complex statistical information effectively.
+This course will help students to develop advanced skills in analyzing and interpreting data from Health and Allied Health settings through classroom demonstrations and ‘hands on’ experience with MS Excel for data management and Statistical Package for Social Sciences (SPSS) for data analysis.
+This course will focus to communicating complex statistical information effectively.

 BMS 601: Basic Medical Sciences

 This course provides the students with necessary applied knowledge and skills that are of importance for clinical practice.
-This course designed to impart relevant information pertaining to of embryology, applied Anatomy of head and neck, concepts of wound healing, microbiology, immunity and inflammation and pharmacological aspects and its application in day to day dental practice as a specialist.
+This course designed to impart relevant information pertaining to of embryology, applied Anatomy of head and neck, concepts of wound healing, microbiology, immunity and inflammation and pharmacological aspects and its application in day-to-day dental practice as a specialist.

 Semester 2